tanguangyun/ChatHub-rag-api/README.md

 ## Overview
 This project integrates Langchain with FastAPI in an Asynchronous, Scalable manner, providing a framework for document indexing and retrieval, using PostgreSQL/pgvector.

 Files are organized into embeddings by `file_id`.
-The primary use case is for integration with [LibreChat](https://librechat.ai), but this simple API can be used for any ID-based use case.
+The primary use case is for integration with [ChatHub](https://librechat.ai), but this simple API can be used for any ID-based use case.

 The main reason to use the ID approach is to work with embeddings on a file-level.
-This makes for targeted queries when combined with file metadata stored in a database, such as is done by LibreChat.
+This makes for targeted queries when combined with file metadata stored in a database, such as is done by ChatHub.

 The API will evolve over time to employ different querying/re-ranking methods, embedding models, and vector stores.